elastos/Elastos.Wiki/docs/4.tutorials/nfts/create-nft.md

 ### Step 6: Connect Metamask & Elastos to your Project

-Now that we've created a Metamask wallet, an Alchemy account, and a smart contract, it’s time to connect the three.
+Now that we've created a Metamask wallet and a smart contract, it’s time to connect them.

 Every transaction sent from your virtual wallet requires a signature using your unique private key.
-To provide our program with this permission, we can safely store our private key (and Alchemy API key) in an environment file.
+To provide our program with this permission, we can safely store our private key in an environment file.

 Install the dotenv package in your project directory by running: